 Best Sleeping Bag for Alaska

 I recommend a synthetic (not down since they are not good if they get wet!) rated for around 20 degrees (if you sleep hot you might want one less warm).
-If you’re backpacking, it’s worth it to spend the money to get a lightweight one like this one, but otherwise you can save a ton of money by getting one like this REI brand one (only complaint is it doesn’t pack super small and is heavier).
+This is my sleeping bag and I absolutely love it and highly recommend it.
 Synthetic sleeping bags are always heavier than down but I think it’s worth it in case it gets wet.
 I highly recommend a women’s sleeping bag for women, especially curvy plus size women like me!
 They have more room in the hips which I really appreciate.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.